RanguVarshini/Breast-Cancer-Classification/README.md

 ---

 ## 📊 Evaluation Metrics
 - Accuracy
 - Precision
 - Recall
 - F1-Score
 - Confusion Matrix

+---

+## 📈 Results
+The best-performing model was Logistic Regression, with sensitivity and specificity of 83%.
+The top predictive features were Glucose, Age, Resistin, BMI, and Insulin.
+These results indicate that there is some relationship between obesity/metabolic disregulation and breast cancer, and that this model may be used as a biomarker of breast cancer.